ItaiAxelrad/remote-sensing/posts/vectors.md

 ## \[1\] "The difference in area = 11.05 %"
 ```

-If you change quadsegs to a higher number, the better the approximation.
+If you change `quadsegs` to a higher number, the better the approximation.
 Seeing as `quadsegs`: ​Number of line segments to use to approximate a quarter circle.

 The difference between `gIntersection` and `gDifference` is as follows:

-`gIntersection​`: Function for determining the intersection between the two given geometries
+- `gIntersection​`: Function for determining the intersection between the two given geometries.

-`gDifference`​: Function for determining the difference between the two given geometries.
+- `gDifference`​: Function for determining the difference between the two given geometries.

 ## Summary

 We learned about:

-- The spatial classes of the sp package
+- The spatial classes of the `sp` package
-- How to read/write data and change data format with rgdal package (`readOGR()` and `writeOGR()`)
+- How to read/write data and change data format with `rgdal` package (`readOGR()` and `writeOGR()`)
-- Visualize spatial vector data in R and in Google Earth
+- Visualize spatial vector data in R and on Google Earth
-- How to perform simple operations on Geometries in R using the rgeos package
+- How to perform simple operations on Geometries in R using the `rgeos` package